 While most Americans do drive to work alone each day, the Danbury North neighborhood stands out by having 95.6% of commuters doing so, which is a higher proportion of people driving alone to work than NeighborhoodScout found in 99.7% of all American neighborhoods.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Danbury North neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Danbury North neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 73.6% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 99.1% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Did you know that the Danbury North neighborhood has more Portuguese ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 3.8% of this neighborhood's residents have Portuguese ancestry.